-1. Basic information about public transport system in Germany
+1. Basic information about the public transport system in Germany

 Below is the list of keywords or concepts you may find it useful when reading about public transport in Germany.